 Content, Learning Outcome and Preconditions

 In condensed matter physics, experiments at low temperature, high pressure and high magnetic field are widely used to elucidate the physical properties of a material.
 In this module, starting with He and going to modern unconventional superconductors, we will investigate the phase diagrams of various correlated materials.
-We will dig into the physics of the appearing groundstates which are induced by changes of temperature, pressure or field, with the aim to draw analogies between different systems.
+We will dig into the physics of the appearing groundstates which are induced by changes of temperature, pressure or field.
 A part of the module will also deal with the technical aspects of how extreme conditions are produced in the laboratory.

 1) Low temperature